 Most people who want to learn to write code do not really know why they want to learn it aside from the possibility of being employed in a “programming job”.

 Fine, let’s say that’s the goal.
 Who doesn’t want to get paid right?

-The software development industry is still a very large ecosystem that would make an expert from one corner look clueless when put on another.
+But the software development industry is still a very large ecosystem.
+An expert from one corner would look clueless on another.